 Authoritative, trusted and deeply technical, BYTE set the bar for tech coverage for decades.
 And I'm thrilled and so pleased to announce its return today, right in the middle of summer 2011.
 It's been too long!

 Originally launched in 1975, BYTE ushered in the personal computer revolution.
 It was midwife to the birth of the Mac and the PC.
 In its pages, readers devoured each delectable detail.
 No one covered tech like BYTE.

 Since BYTE closed down in 1998, there has been an aching chasm in tech journalism.
 A gaping hole.
 We're filling it now.
 And BYTE couldn't come back at a better time.

 BYTE is here to focus on the technology you care most about.
 The technology you love.
 The technology we love.
-Our news, reviews, how tos, tips, blogs and columns are as authoritative and meaty as they ever were, but now we're able to offer them up in a mix of media and include the audience in the conversation via social channels.
+Our news, reviews, how tos, tips, blogs and columns are as authoritative and meaty as they ever were.
+But now we're able to offer them up in a mix of media and include everyone in the conversation via social channels.